Last updated: 2026-04-11

 Image Transforms: Watermarking

-Prompt: > Add a text watermark to images using ViewCraft URL transforms.
+Prompt: > Add a text watermark to images using VIUCraft URL transforms.
 Using the URL format https://YOUR_SUBDOMAIN.viucraft.com/{operations}/{image-id}.{format}, create a function that takes an image ID and watermark text, and returns a URL that: 1) Resizes the image to 1200px wide, 2) Adds a semi-transparent white text watermark in the bottom-right corner at size 24px.
-Use ViewCraft's short format where watermark is wmt with parameters: text-opacity-position-size-color (e.g., /wmt-YourText-0.5-br-24-FFFFFF/).
+Use VIUCraft's short format where watermark is wmt with parameters: text-opacity-position-size-color (e.g., /wmt-YourText-0.5-br-24-FFFFFF/).
 Positions include: tl (top-left), tc (top-center), tr (top-right), cl (center-left), c (center), cr (center-right), bl (bottom-left), bc (bottom-center), br (bottom-right).
 Use + for spaces in watermark text.

 Related docs: https://viucraft.com/docs/operations/watermark